CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Sitting at the desk is a short, dark-bearded mudblood male dressed in robes, engrossed in the study of a tome.
 He sports an ermine-trimmed princely mantle and keeps a splendid glass staff leaning against his chair, within easy reach.
 ```

-However, if the rat in area 11 alerts him to the approaching danger, Sylas, the malevolent mage, swiftly retrieves his staff of defense (see the appendix) and the scrolls from his chest (see the "Treasure" section) before making his escape through the secret door in the northeast corner of the room.
+However, if the rat in area 11 alerts him to the approaching danger, Sylas, the malevolent runesmith, swiftly retrieves his staff of defense (see the appendix) and the scrolls from his chest (see the "Treasure" section) before making his escape through the secret door in the northeast corner of the room.
 In his rush, Sylas inadvertently leaves a letter from the Black Spider behind (see the "Developments" section), and fails to secure the secret door completely.
 Characters gain an advantage on ability checks when trying to locate the slightly ajar secret door (see "Advantage and Disadvantage" in the rulebook).
 For additional information on secret doors, refer to the "General Features" section (page 20).

 If he successfully escapes, Sylas flees to area 1 (through areas 7 and 8) and retrieves the satchel hidden in the cistern there.
 If the nothic in area 8 is still alive, Sylas instructs it to waylay any pursuers.
 If the characters manage to catch up to him, Sylas drinks the potion of invisibility from the satchel and makes a hasty exit from the hideout.
 Depending on your discretion, he may reappear later in the adventure.